jboss-developer/jboss-eap-quickstarts/logging/README.md

 #### Configure Logging by Using the JBoss CLI Tool Interactively

-1. Start the JBoss EAP 6.1 server with the web profile by typing the following:
+1. Start the JBoss EAP 6.1 server by typing the following:

         For Linux:  JBOSS_HOME/bin/standalone.sh
         For Windows:  JBOSS_HOME\bin\standalone.bat